MarioReid/weather-dashboard/README.md

 # Weather Dashboard

 ## Description
-This project was one to use and API and have the user input a city to determine current weather as well as a 5-day forecast for this city.
+This project was one to use and API and have the user input a city to determine current weather as well as a 5-day forecast for the selected city.

 ## Website
-<a href=""> Click here to visit my deployed project.</a>
+<a href="https://marioreid.github.io/weather-dashboard/"> Click here to visit my deployed project.</a>
 ## Installation
 Open webpage using browser of your choice.